thiagobien/ACL/workshop/03_Monolith_to_Microservices/1_Lift-and-Shift_TicketMonster/README.md

 # Lift-and-shift TicketMonster to a Cloud Platform

-In this lab you'll learn how to move a monolithic application to a Cloud Platform, which is OpenShift.
+In this lab you'll learn how to move a monolithic application to a cloud platform, OpenShift in this case.
 The applied moving approach follows a lift-and-shift concept.
 This means that the application will not be prepared for being Cloud-native, but rather taken as it is.
-Nevertheless, the database for the application will be service, which is running on OpenShift.
+Nevertheless, the database for the application will be a service that runs on OpenShift.

 ![lift-and-shift](../assets/lift_and_shift.png)